 They were just in time.
 By 1990, mainland populations had declined to a mere 150 breeding pairs.
 Since then we helped arrest their descent towards local extinction and by 2014, numbers had rebounded to about 439 breeding pairs.
 However, the natural population fluctuations are now only on a downward trend to the point where the population may become functionally extinct in the next few decades.
 Recovery is still troubled by unpredictable mortality events affecting adults and offspring alike which we cannot yet fully explain.
-In 2018/19 breeding pairs have substantially reduced to approximately 225.
+In 2021/22 breeding pairs have substantially reduced to approximately 161, overall a 70% decline since 2008.